jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Research Log.md

 - Went to NYC to work at the Thrive Capital office with some Interact folks and wow... the difference being outside and in a good working environment makes is ridiculous.
 - Migrated all the tracing stuff out of `server.rs` and `log.rs` into its own file.
 Makes the code a lot cleaner to work with.
 - Deleted `transport.rs` (and moved the contents into `tests/common.rs`) now that it is no longer a part of the server.
 Realizing now I'll probably need to do another refactor of the transport layer to support simulating network partitions, dropping packets, etc. so I have more surface area to test with.
 - Talked with Sebastien who has been doing independent research for almost a decade now.
 Mentioned that I was really feeling like I was in the depths of the Valley of Despair and he just laughed and said "that was me 10 years ago and I still feel that way."
 Horrifying but also weirdly comforting?
-He gave me some advice and thoughts (mostly with regards to independent research but honestly a lot of sage life advice too):
+He gave me some advice and thoughts (mostly with regards to independent research but honestly a lot of sage life advice too) which I wrote down in this page on [[thoughts/independent research]]
-	- In independent research, one often pendulums between two brains that drive your day-to-day
-		1. Brain 1: I want to make change in the world, I want to ship and build
-		2. Brain 2: I want to *understand* why this works the way it does
-		- It is almost always Brain 2 thinking that leads to incredibly high payoffs in clarity and increased conviction.
-	- Still, breaking things into legible pieces is important.
-If not for other people, for yourself to have small wins.
-		- Don't build for the sake of building, build as a by-product of understanding
-		- Don't get trapped in the mindset of having every little thing you do fit perfectly in your grand master plan.
-		- It is sufficient to do things to learn and to understand (even if just about yourself)
-	- Don't have conviction that you are right because that will lead to disappointment.
-Have conviction that you will learn regardless.
-		- He flew out every weekend from SF to San Diego just to attend a lecture from a professor he really liked and he said it was worth every flight.
-	- Often times, it is one core principle that if followed to its natural conclusion/end will result in a fundamental perspective shift (e.g. quantum mechanics).
-		- What is that core principle that sits at the heart of everything you find interesting?
-The connection between the dots is only evident in hindsight so don't spend too long thinking about it.
-But just follow your gut, it right more often than not.
 - To be honest, I don't really understand all of this advice yet and I don't pretend to but at the moment, it gives me comfort that even if there isn't light at the end of the tunnel, the darkness will still be enjoyable

 ### May 16th